shyye/2DT304-Project-with-Embedded-System/setup_hardware.md

 Try to press the left button while connecting the USB.

 ## Heltec
-1. config.h should be in the main folder and contain:
+You need to create a file called config.h
-This file is ignored in in the GitHub setup as it includes secret keys.
+It should be placed in the main folder and contain the following identification and keys from TTN:
 ```
 #define APP_EUI "????????????????"
 #define DEV_EUI "?????????????????"